 Sprinters are rare and overnight successes rarer.
 The reality is that some things in life will just take time.
 As a former marathon swimmer who swam solo around New York City whilst holding a position as a lawyer at Macquarie Bank, Clare presents the power of endurance.
 Covering ocean swimming to a career focussed on ethics in finance, Clare gives a personal insight to values at work, the need for determination and believing the individual can make a difference.

-Clare tracks the rise of women’s wealth and the implications for our world.
-How women save, spend and invest will shape our world for good.
-Learn more about the future that’s already underway.
+Clare tracks the rise of women's wealth and the implications for our world.
+How women save, spend and invest is shaping the world for good.
+Learn more about the future that's already underway.
+This talk is based on Clare's long-form essay She Will Have Her Sway' and other commentary published in the Australian Financial Review.

 Media